jirehcwe/Currency-Exchange/README.md

 ### Files needed

 The files needed are Localisation.cs, DictionaryDrawer.cs (editor script) and SerializableDictionary.cs.
-I can't remember where or how I how the SerializableDictionary, but that code was not written by me, so credits to that person!
+I can't remember where or how I found the SerializableDictionary, but that code was not written by me, so credits to that person!
 I needed a serializable dictionary for the editor script to work, and his was the best I could find.